writers-mark/writers-mark/README.md

 ```
 some_style
 This paragraph has the some_style rule applied to it.
-It will be formatted according to its properties.
+It will be formatted according to its properties as long as some_style is a style rule.
 ```

 Multiple styles can be applied to a single paragraph: